 Or this one which when you read it makes you wonder if you really would work for only $0.94 USD per hour:

 “You can comfortably review ten tracks per hour if your taking your time and as it won’t take long to get 3 stars (about 100 decent quality reviews) that would get you about $0.94 USD per hour.”

-If you have a penchant for writing reviews on music then you can earn far more than $1.34 USD, but overall I do not think Slice The Pie is a Scam but there sure are far better ways to earn money from writing music reviews.
+If you have a penchant for writing reviews on music then you can earn far more than $1.34 USD, but overall I do not think Slice The Pie is a Scam.
+That said, there are far better ways to earn money online.